Senior citizens no longer able to dine at centers — but can receive Meals on Wheels

 We are committed to continuing home delivery of meals.
 We are asking volunteers to limit direct contact with meal recipients by not shaking hands, hugging, etc. We encourage everyone to:

-Also effective immediately until further notice, there will be no driver's license services held at our facility.
-For more information about driver's license, please call 1-855-633-6835
+Also effective immediately until further notice, there will be no driver’s license services held at our facility.
+For more information about driver’s licenses, please call 1-855-633-6835.

-Any further cancellation announcements will be made by e-mail, phone when we can, posted on Facebook and/or with KBMW.

-If any of you have concerns or questions please do not hesitate to reach out to me.
-I will continue to communicate any other changes as soon as possible.

 Post a comment as